ShumailaAhmed/AI-Workshop/README.md

   y_data = torch.Tensor(y.reshape(100, 1))
   #print(y.shape)
 ```
-In order to visualize the data we can plot the data we have just created
+To visualize the data we can plot the data we have just created

 ```
 def scatter_plot():